Cincinnati-Design-LAB/architour/src/content/buildings/uc-tangeman-university-center.md

 interior_accessibility: Open to the public
 architect: Harry Hake
 original_function: Student union
-significance: >-
-  The building has long been the center of student life on the campus.
-The bridge at the west entry of the building was the popular gathering spot for students throughout the year.
 renovations: >-
   The latest renovation and addition wrapped the existing building with a circular modern zinc façade and expansive glazing making the building more